MW 40x15 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets are risky, when accidentally ingested, which is particularly important in the context of children's health.
-It's also worth noting that miniscule components of these devices can hinder the diagnostic process in case of swallowing.
+- Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+Additionally, miniscule components of these products are able to complicate diagnosis when they are in the body.

 Although magnets have shown to retain their effectiveness up to 80°C or 175°F, this temperature may vary depending on the type of material, shape, and intended use of the magnet.